adamsilver/fdpb/04-book-a-flight.md

 #### What about the future?

-Jeremy Keith often talks about the web being a *continuum*[^10].
-He means the web is constantly changing.
+Jeremy Keith often talks about the web as a *continuum*[^10].
+By that, he means the web is constantly changing.
 New browsers are released frequently.
 All of them have varying features and capabilities.
 At any particular moment in time, we need to think about what level of support makes sense for any given component.

 As discussed earlier, there is a lack of (desktop) browser support for date inputs.
 But we fixed that with the date picker component.
 In future things will change.
-The number of people experiencing the degraded version will diminish as browser support gets better.
+The number of people experiencing the degraded version will diminish as browser support broadens.
 And, when it does, we can remove the script.
 This creates a faster page as there is no script to download, and gives us less code to maintain.

 #### Tying up loose ends

 > There is something to be said for design that ignores people, people ignore it.&mdash;person

 There are some browsers that don't support date inputs.
-If someone users one of these browsers whilst also experience a Javascript failure, they'll see an interface that doesn't clarify the expected date format.
+If someone users one of these browsers and experiences a Javascript failure, they'll see an interface that doesn't clarify the expected date format.

 ![Demo](.)

-Unfortunately, we can't simply add a hint because supporting browsers will show the date input where the format differs.
-In this case, the core experience isn't quite as good as we would have liked it to be.
+Unfortunately, we can't simply add a hint because supporting browsers will show the date input with a differing format.
+In this case, the core experience isn't quite as good as we would like but there's not much we can do.

-Instead, we'll have to fallback to being as forgiving as possible by letting users delimit by slashes, periods and spaces, whichever their preference.
-But typing a two-digit year first, for example, will cause an error.
-A well-written error message will have to suffice.
+We'll have to be as forgiving as possible by letting users delimit by slashes, periods and spaces, whichever their preference.
+But typing a two-digit year first, for example, *will* cause an error.
+A well-written error message will have to do.

 What is great for a majority, is in this case, not ideal for a minority.
 Whilst accessible (the user can enter a date) it's not inclusive (they may have to rely on error text).
 [Consider explaining this more.
 Maybe a heading of its own]